merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 **Including only complete modules in the output**

 Remember that module completion threshold?
 Well, you can use that to control which modules make it into your output files.
 If you provide the `--only-complete` flag, then any module-related output files will only include modules that have a completeness score at or above the module completion threshold.
-(This doesn't affect KO-related outputs, for obvious reasons.)
+(This doesn't affect enzyme-related outputs, for obvious reasons.)

 Here is an example of using this flag with long-format output (which is the default, as described above, but we are asking for it explicitly here just to be clear):